commandAGI/commandAGI/docs/tutorials/advanced/provisioner-usage.md

-# Using Provisioners in CommandLAB
+# Using Provisioners in commandAGI2

-Provisioners in CommandLAB allow you to automatically set up and manage computer environments across different platforms.
+Provisioners in commandAGI2 allow you to automatically set up and manage computer environments across different platforms.
 This guide explains how to use provisioners in your projects.

 ## What are Provisioners?